How to Make a Traditional British Shandy (the PROPER way)

 Ingredients

-• your favorite lemon-lime soda (I recommend using one with sugar, no corn-syrup or sweeteners), chilled
+- 1 lemon-lime soda RD White's if you can find it (I recommend using one with sugar, no corn-syrup or sweeteners), chilled

 Instructions

-1. Pour half of each beverage slowly into one or two (depends on the size) tall beer glasses.
+- Pour half of the soda slowly into two tall beer glasses.

 Cooking with beer?
 Try this totally authentic Jamaican jerk chicken recipe, straight from Jamaica!